iamsayan/ultimate-facebook-comments/readme.txt

 == Changelog ==

-= 1.3.7 =
+= 1.4.0 =
-Release Date: February 18, 2019
+Release Date: March 8, 2019

+* Added: A method to automatically fetch comment count of a certain post if comment count meta doesn't exist.
-* Added: Option to switch Facebook SDK loding method.
+* Added: Some Shortcodes attributes to customize frontend output via shortcode.
+* Improved: The lazy loading mechanism to optimize page speed.
+* Improved: The Javascript codes which is liable for unnecessary SDK loading.
+* Improved: Compatibility with other Facebook Plugin.
+* Tweak: Now Shortcode also supports Lazy loading methods - On Click and On Scroll.
-* Tweak: Now this plugin automatically disables the output of Facebook Comments in amp pages.
+* Tweak: Now this plugin automatically disables the output of Facebook Comments in AMP pages created by AMP for WP Plugin.
-* Fixed: The wp editor saving issue with 'Notification Email Message'.
+* Tweak: Facebook Comment Count will always enable from now.
+You can hide it from Screen Options.
+* Tweak: Facebook Comment Application Secret now uses password type field.
-* Fixed: A issue with `quick_edit_custom_box` action hook.
+* Fixed: A issue with Shortcode if shortcode is not in Post Content.
-* Tested with WordPress 5.1.

-= 1.3.6 =
-Release Date: February 15, 2019

-* Improved: Added a security check for ajax requests.
-* Improved: Appsecret Proof is being used to fetch info from Facebook Graph API.
-* Tweak: Now Reply button directly redirects to Comments Area.
-* Fixed: The editor height of 'Notification Email Message'.
-* Added: WPML Compatibility.

-= 1.3.5 =
-Release Date: February 12, 2019

-* Fixed: All minor bugs has been fixed.
-* Fixed: Some incorrectly translated strings.

-= 1.3.4 =
-Release Date: January 4, 2019

-* Improved: Facebook API Method to avoid Facebook api: (#4) Application request limit reached problem.
-* Fixed: Some error notice.
-* Fixed: Some incorrectly translated strings.

-= 1.3.3 =
-Release Date: December 17, 2018

-* NEW: Admin UI.
-* Added: Option to set HTML tags for comment box title.
-* Fixed: Minor bug fixed.

-= 1.3.2 =
-Release Date: December 9, 2018

-* Improved: Admin UI.
-* Fixed: Comments and Meta Boxes are not showing on posts edit screen if 'After Content' method is selected.
-* Fixed: Some incorrectly translated strings.
+* Fixed: A Shortcode CSS issue.

-= 1.3.1 =
-Release Date: December 2, 2018

-* Added: Notification Email Template.
-* Added: WordPress Editor to Notification settings.
-* Improved: Template Tag mechanism.
-* Improved: Admin UI.
+* Fixed: Duplicate HTML Element warning in browser console on Admin Settings Page.
-* Fixed: Some minor bugs.
+* Removed: Some unwanted code from plugin codebase.
-* Fixed: Some incorrectly translated strings.
-* Tested up to WordPress Version 5.0.

-= 1.3.0 =
-Release Date: November 28, 2018

-* NEW: Added Email Notifications.
-* Improved: Comment Count Mechanism.
+* Removed: Facebook SDK Loading Method option in plugin settings.

 = Other Versions =